 After leaving home for an unfamiliar city in Germany, the idea of going off to college was no longer intimidating.
 Unlike many of my classmates freshman year, I didn’t struggle with being away from home or adjusting to life without my parents.
 In fact, a lot of things that used to stress me out don’t make me nervous anymore.
 After surviving a year away from home in a strange country at a relatively young age, life in general somehow always felt slightly less daunting.

 I used to let self-doubt or any inkling of uncertainty influence my decisions, even to the point where I considered turning down a generous scholarship from a university in Washington, DC in favor of a smaller school closer to home.
 Had I not done a gap year, I’m not sure if I would have been able to muster up the courage to travel alone to Istanbul for my first solo trip.

 It’s a relief to be able to go through life feeling better equipped to deal with the unfamiliar.
 I don’t want lingering regrets later in life knowing that I turned down opportunities because I was afraid or listened to resounding what ifs.

-Readers, if you took a gap year, how does your experience still impact you?
-I always love hearing about others’ experiences, as the possibilities for an amazing year out are endless.
-What were your reasons for taking a gap year?
+If you took a gap year, how does your experience still impact you and what were you hoping to gain?
+I always love hearing about others’ experiences.
+The possibilities for an amazing year out are endless and I’m interested in knowing how others spent theirs!

 If you’re interested in the full-scholarship I received for my gap year, click here to learn more about Congress-Bundestag Youth Exchange.
-Stay tuned for upcoming posts on other free or low-cost gap year suggestions!
+If you’re not sure you can afford a gap year, check out my list of free or low-cost gap year suggestions!